 Logbook loan debt.
 Can they take my car?

-Logbook loans are a way of borrowing money using your vehicle as security.
-You hand over ownership of the vehicle to the logbook loan company until the loan has been paid back.
+Logbook loans are a way to borrow money using your vehicle as security.
+The loan company takes ownership of the vehicle until you pay them back.

 How does a logbook loan work?

-In England, Wales and Northern Ireland two separate agreements are used when a logbook loan is issued:
+Two separate agreements are signed when a logbook loan is issued:

 Logbook loan arrears